AT4LD comprises 10 learning modules (roughly one per week):

 - Tools to support you as a learner in this course

-- Key AT concepts on which this course is based
+- Key AT Concepts on which course is based

-- Universal Design for Learning (UDL) and Accessible Educational Materials (AEM)
+- AT works best in accessible learning environments (Universal Design for Learning and Accessible Educational Materials)

 - Tools for Processing and Memory